 Donated eggs from volunteers are fertilized with sperm from the recipients partner.
 After fertilization, the resulting embryos are transferred to the receiving patient following gestation.

 |2008-2018 Donor Egg IVF Success Rates (Pregnancy) at EmBIO|

 Clinical Pregnancy Rate

-Hence, egg donation is the option for the following groups of women.
+Hence, donor egg IVF is the option for the following groups of women.
 Those whose own eggs loose the capacity to produce the essential oocytes for conception.
 In this group there are women with: